firesidefiction/firesidefiction.github.io/_posts/books/2021-04-25-the-clockwork-empire.md

 "A thrilling steampunk adventure" with "ambitious worldbuilding. ...
 Fans of steampunk and alternate history will lap this up."

 —[Publishers Weekly](https://www.publishersweekly.com/978-1-73415-496-2)

+### About the Author

+Lucas J. W. Johnson (he/him) is a writer, game designer, and entrepreneur.
+He is the author of several published short stories, and the Founder and Studio Director of Silverstring Media Inc., a narrative design studio working primarily in videogames.

+Lucas has experimented with interactive narratives, game design, and emergent storytelling for his whole life, writing stories and running tabletop roleplaying games since he was young.
+With Silverstring Media, he creates queer and feminist work that explores deep narratives, pushes the boundaries of what interactive experiences can be, and constructs vast and meaningful storyworlds.
+Diverse and queer stories are core to all of his writing.
+He has written several critically acclaimed and award-winning games, including _Glitchhikers_ (finalist for Best Indie Game of 2014 at the Canadian Videogame Awards), _Extrasolar_ (Indiecade finalist), and _Timespinner_.
+He’s spoken at conferences across North America about game and transmedia design, education, and business practices.

+Lucas lives with his husband and cats in Vancouver, BC.
+You can find him online at his website, [lucasjwjohnson.com](https://www.lucasjwjohnson.com/), and on Twitter as [@lucasjwjohnson](https://twitter.com/lucasjwjohnson).